WTFAcademy/WTF-Ethers/en/03_ReadContract/readme.md

 ```
 ![Successfully read Vitalik's DAI balance](img/3-3.png)

 As you can see, instances of contracts created using both methods can successfully interact with the blockchain.
-Vitalik's wallet contains `16 WETH` and `1818 DAI`, as shown in the FIGURES ABOVE
+Vitalik's wallet contains `16 WETH` and `1818 DAI`, as shown in the figures above.

 **Explanation:**